ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 content of an encrypted packet.

-Endpoints will reject such packets because they do not contain valid QUIC packets, but network elements cannot detect this.
+Endpoints will reject such packets because they do not contain valid QUIC packets, but SCONE Network elements cannot detect this.
-All the network elements between the injection point and the destination will have to process these packets.
+All the SCONE Network elements between the injection point and the destination will have to process these packets.

-Attackers could send a high volume of these "fake" SCONE packets in a denial of service (DOS) attempt against network elements.
+Attackers could send a high volume of these "fake" SCONE packets in a denial of service (DOS) attempt against SCONE Network elements.
 The attack will force the intermediaries to process the fake packets.
-If network elements are keeping state for ongoing SCONE flows, this might exhaust memory resources.
+If SCONE Network elements are keeping state for ongoing SCONE flows, this might exhaust memory resources.
-The mitigation is the same as for other distributed DOS attacks: limit the rate of SCONE packets that a network element is willing to process;
+The mitigation is the same as for other distributed DOS attacks: limit the rate of SCONE packets that a SCONE Network element is willing to process;
 possibly, implement logic to distinguish valid SCONE packets from fake packets; or, use generic protection against Distributed DOS attacks.

-Attackers could also try to craft the fake SCONE packets in ways that trigger a processing error at network elements.
+Attackers could also try to craft the fake SCONE packets in ways that trigger a processing error at SCONE Network elements.
 For example, they might pick connection identifiers of arbitrary length.
-Network elements can mitigate these attacks with implementations that fully conforms to the specification of {{packet}}.
+SCONE Network elements can mitigate these attacks with implementations that fully conforms to the specification of {{packet}}.

 ## Damage to Other Protocols

-Network elements that update SCONE packet fields might do that for datagrams exchanged in other protocols.
+SCONE Network elements that update SCONE packet fields might do that for datagrams exchanged in other protocols.
 This could result in damage to those protocols.